dosipod/SrWiki/WLED-Programming-Notes.md

 * FX.h:66  - Other stuff

 ## Delays
 You DO NOT use delay statements here, except to keep the watchdog happy.
-Here is the awesome FastLED method of timing/scheduling:
+Here is the awesome FastLED method of timing/scheduling (which DOES NOT work with segments):

 ```C
 EVERY_N_MILLISECONDS_I(pixTimer, SEGMENT.speed) {